Kristýna Kaltounková

-Kristýna Kaltounková (born 14 April 2002) is a Czech professional ice hockey player for the New York Sirens of the Professional Women's Hockey League and a member of the Czech Republic women's national ice hockey team.
+Kristýna Kaltounková (born 14 April 2002) is a Winter Olympian and a Czech professional ice hockey player for the New York Sirens of the Professional Women's Hockey League and a member of the Czech Republic women's national ice hockey team.
 She was drafted first overall by the Sirens in the 2025 PWHL Draft.
 She played college ice hockey at Colgate.

 Playing career

 College

 Kaltounková began her collegiate career for Colgate during the 2020–21 season.
 During her freshman year, she recorded 28 goals and 12 assists in 21 games, and was named to the ECAC Hockey All-Rookie Team.
 During the 2021–22 season, in her sophomore year, she recorded 28 goals and 25 assists in 38 games.
 On March 5, 2022, during the 2022 ECAC Championship game against Yale, she scored the game-winning overtime goal to help Colgate earn the conference's automatic bid to the 2022 NCAA Division I women's ice hockey tournament.
 She was subsequently named the ECAC Hockey Tournament MVP.

 During the 2022–23 season, in her junior year, she recorded 24 goals and 33 assists in 39 games.
 During the 2023–24 season, in her senior year, she recorded 27 goals and 30 assists in 36 games.
 On 13 January 2024, in a game against Cornell, she scored two goals to become Colgate's all-time leading goal scorer, surpassing the previous record of 77 goals held by Heather Murphy.

 During the 2024–25 season, as a graduate student, she recorded 26 goals and 22 assists in 37 games.
 On 1 November 2024, in a game against RPI, she recorded her 200th career point, becoming the second player in program history to reach the milestone, following Danielle Serdachny.
 On 23 November 2024, in a game against Quinnipiac, she scored two goals and became the first player in program history to reach 100 career goals.
 Following the season she was named to the All-ECAC first team, and a CCM/AHCA First-Team All-American.
 She was also named a top-ten finalist for the Patty Kazmaier Award, becoming the first nominee ever from Czechia.
 She finished her collegiate career with program records for most goals (111), game-winning goals (19) and power-play goals (37), and ranks second in points (233).